Nie Er: Nie Er Park

-Nie Er Park is located on the northernmost of Yuxi City, it occupied 100,000 square meters, which was completed in July 1987.
-It is a comprehensive park that can be used for relaxing, entertaining, and promoting culture.
-The whole park is divided into parts that are for commemoration, entertaining, relaxation, cultural activities, children's play, ornamental flowers, and park administration.
+Nie Er Park, located on the northernmost area of Yuxi City, encompasses 100,000 square meters, and was completed in July 1987.
+The park is divided into areas for entertaining, relaxation, cultural activities, children's play, ornamental flowers, and park administration.

-Nie Er's statue is the main body of the commemorative part.
+Nie Er's statue is the central focus of the park.
 The statue is 2.4 meters tall, weighs 1.8 tons, and faces north.
 The height of the platform under the statue is 2.25 meters.
-Nie Er's statue leans forward with coat flying, his face is solemn with arms held up and gestures in beating the time.
-Overall, it looks like he is conducting and singing his "March of Volunteers".
+He is depicted in an arms-raised posture as if conducting a musical ensemble.

 Nie Er Cultural Square

-Nie Er Cultural Square is located at Yuxi, Yunnan, which is composed by one lake, two line (outer traffic line & inner lake line), and four areas (recreational area, business area, exercising area & musical square area).
+Nie Er Cultural Square is located at Yuxi, Yunnan, which is composed by one lake, two line (outer traffic line and inner lake line), and four areas (recreational area, business area, exercising area and musical square area).

-There is a statue of Nie Er playing the violin on the top of the mountain.
-On the bottom of the statue, there are six words that were written by a former member of the Politburo Standing Committee of the Communist Party of China, Li Lanqing, which are "Nie Er Musical square" (聂耳音乐广场) in Chinese.
-When you are looking the square from a bird's eye view, the design of the square looks like a big violin that is lying on the earth.
+At the top of the mountain is a statue of Nie Er playing the violin; the pedestal of the statue bears an engraving of six words written by former member of the Politburo Standing Committee of the Chinese Communist Party, Li Lanqing designating the area as "Nie Er Musical square" (聂耳音乐广场).
+When viewed from above, the design of the square is shaped like a large violin.

-The view is magnificent and beautiful.
-There are more and more people who would like to come and stop by for a while.